For the fullest experience, the Yosemite High Route is best completed as an end-to-end thru-hike.

 I have assigned a difficulty rating to reach thru- and section-hike.
 The rating is a function of its most difficult feature (e.g. a Class 3 pass) and its stats, notably the total distance, total vertical change, and off-trail percentage.

 Moderate.
 Best for strong on-trail hikers who want limited moderate off-trail travel.

 Difficult.
 Best for strong and experienced hikers ready for more extensive moderate off-trail travel.

 Extreme.
 Best for very strong and highly experienced backpackers who can manage difficult off-trail travel.

 Of course, I expect some backpackers to take on more than they probably should, because they want to get the full experience and/or to accelerate up the learning curve.
 This is common and entirely understandable, but it’s not on me.

-The Yosemite High Route is not suitable for backpackers who have little experience, poor fitness, or heavy packs.
+The Yosemite High Route is not suitable for backpackers who have little backpacking experience, poor fitness, or heavy packs.